Wednesday, December 18, 2013

 Pointing at her book in a book store.

 Maria: Being a role model for young transgender girls and boys was a big part of my goal for choosing to be a public figure.
-I hope that my book and my attempt to show that if I can do it they can do it too.
+I hope that my book and my attempt to show that if I can do it, they can do it too.
 It has been inspiring for some and helped young people with their road to manhood or womanhood.

 Hugging a tree and loving summer.

-I hope that many transgender girls in particular in the future will turn down the extreme sex appeal they tend to achieve.
-I think extreme plastic surgery is only a way for them to hide their insecurities and that will in many ways increase the stigma of transgender girls being put in the same box with drag queens because of their over-the-top proportions.
+Maria: I think that the variety of transgender people in the media worldwide is very different.
+Some are very 'Barbie doll'-like, and some are not.
+I hope that many transgender girls, in particular, will turn down the extreme sex appeal they tend to achieve in the future.
+I think extreme plastic surgery is only a way for them to hide their insecurities, and that will, in many ways, increase the stigma of transgender girls being put in the same box with drag queens because of their over-the-top proportions.
+It's important for us to showcase a range of authentic experiences that reflect the diversity within our community.
+True representation can help foster understanding and acceptance among the general public.

 Backstage at a photoshoot.

 Maria: Although I am not active in politics, I know there are a lot of transgender people in Denmark who are.
 My concern is mainly the social aspect of it.
+I believe that visibility and representation are crucial, and transgender women who step into politics can challenge misconceptions and push for necessary reforms.
+Even if I’m not directly involved, I support those who fight for our rights and strive to make a difference.

 At pride square show with friends.